Best Bed Sheets Canada: Our Top Picks (2026)

 What are the best bed sheets in Canada?

-Douglas Egyptian Cotton Sheets are ultra-soft and breathable with a 400-thread count, making them suitable for all seasons.
+Douglas Egyptian Cotton Sheets are ultra-soft and highly breathable.
+With a 400-thread count, they provide a reliable, “all-season” feel that stays comfortable from summer through winter.
 They’re available in six colour options, and they come with a 120-night sleep trial and a 2-year warranty.
-A queen-size sheet set costs just $149.
+A queen-size sheet set costs $189.

 At MattressReviews.ca, we purchased sheets from popular Canadian retailers and objectively ranked them based on our first-hand impressions, our industry knowledge, and the features that are most important to you, like comfort, durability, and value.
 Looking for the best bed sheets in Canada?
 You’ve come to the right place.